mingwpy/mingwpy.github.io/_sources/blas_lapack.txt

 AMD advertise the `AMD compute libraries`_ (ACL) as the successor to the ACML.

-The ACL page points us to :ref:`blis` for BLAS and :ref:`libflame` for LAPACK.
+The ACL page points us to :ref:`blis-section` for BLAS and :ref:`libflame-section` for LAPACK.

-.. _blis:
+.. _blis-section:

 ******************************************
 BLAS-like instantiation software framework